 «Customer Name» shall execute a Creditworthiness Agreement with BPA prior to or coincident with execution of this Agreement.

-5.14 True-Up Adjustment Charge

-5.14.1 Interest Rate Applied to Slice True-Up Adjustment Charge and Time Periods During Which Interest is Applied
+5.14 Slice True-Up Adjustment Charge

-BPA shall calculate a Slice True-Up Adjustment Charge annually pursuant to section 2.7.4 of the TRM.
+5.14.1 BPA shall calculate a Slice True-Up Adjustment Charge annually pursuant to section 2.8.5 of the PRDM.

-5.14.1.1 Determination of Interest Rate

-Interest shall be computed and added to the Slice True-Up Adjustment Charge using the daily simple interest rate.
-The daily simple interest rate shall be the Prime Rate for Large Banks as reported in the Wall Street Journal or successor publication in the first issue of the Fiscal Year in which the Slice True-Up Adjustment Charge is calculated, divided by 365.
-The daily simple interest rate will be fixed on the first day of the Fiscal Year in which the Slice True-Up Adjustment Charge is calculated for the time periods specified under section 5.14.1.2.
+5.14.2 BPA shall compute interest and such interest to the Slice True-Up Adjustment Charge using the daily interest rate.
+The daily interest rate shall be the Prime Rate (as reported in the Wall Street Journal or successor publication in the first issue of the Fiscal Year in which the Slice True-Up Adjustment Charge is calculated), divided by 365.
+The daily interest rate will be fixed on the first day of the Fiscal Year in which the applicable Slice True-Up Adjustment Charge is calculated for the time periods specified under section 5.14.3.

-5.14.1.2 Time Periods During Which Interest is Applied

-Interest determined pursuant to section 5.14.1.1 shall be computed and added to the Slice True-Up Adjustment Charge for «Customer Name» for the time periods defined as follows:
+5.14.3 Interest determined pursuant to section 5.14.2 shall be computed and added to the Slice True-Up Adjustment Charge for «Customer Name» for the time periods defined as follows:

 (1) If the Slice True-Up Adjustment Charge is a credit to «Customer Name», then the period for interest computation will begin with the first day of the Fiscal Year in which the Slice True-Up Adjustment Charge is calculated, and will end on the due date of the bill that contains such credit.